Adrian Kent

-Adrian Kent is a British theoretical physicist, Professor of Quantum Physics at the University of Cambridge, member of the Centre for Quantum Information and Foundations, and Distinguished Visiting Research Chair at the Perimeter Institute for Theoretical Physics.
-His research areas are the foundations of quantum theory, quantum information science and quantum cryptography.
-He is known as the inventor of relativistic quantum cryptography.
-In 1999 he published the first unconditionally secure protocols for bit commitment and coin tossing, which were also the first relativistic cryptographic protocols.
+Adrian Kent is a British theoretical physicist.
+He is a professor at the University of Cambridge, member of the Centre for Quantum Information and Foundations, and Distinguished Visiting Research Chair at the Perimeter Institute for Theoretical Physics.
+His research focuses on quantum foundations, quantum information science, and quantum cryptography.
+In 1999 he published the first information-theoretically secure protocols for bit commitment and coin flipping, which were also the first relativistic cryptographic protocols.
 He is a co-inventor of quantum tagging, or quantum position authentication, providing the first schemes for position-based quantum cryptography.
 In 2005 he published with Lucien Hardy and Jonathan Barrett the first security proof of quantum key distribution based on the no-signalling principle.

 Work

 Field theory

 Kent's early contributions to physics were on topics related to conformal field theory.
-Together with Peter Goddard and David Olive, he devised the coset construction that classifies the unitary highest weight representations of the Virasoro algebra, and he described the Virasoro algebra's singular vectors.
+Together with Peter Goddard and David Olive, he introduced the coset construction classifying unitary highest weight representations of the Virasoro algebra, and described the Virasoro algebra's singular vectors.
 In addition, he investigated the representation theory of $N=2$ superconformal algebras.